 Besides diet, lifestyle factors also significantly influence the risk of developing colorectal cancer.
 Consider the following changes:

-Adopting a comprehensive approach to health, focusing on both preventive screenings like the FOBT and a healthy lifestyle, can empower you in significantly lowering your colorectal cancer risk.
+Adopting a comprehensive approach to health, focusing on both preventive screenings like the FOBT and a healthy lifestyle, can empower you to significantly lower your colorectal cancer risk.
 Let this be a gentle reminder to take care of your body, for it's the only place you have to live.

 Undergoing a Fecal Occult Blood Test (FOBT) can be a crucial step in detecting colorectal cancer at an early stage.
 If you're considering this test, understanding how to access it and the role of insurance coverage is vital for a smooth experience.
 This section of our blog delves into how patients can access FOBT, and provides tips for navigating potential financial concerns associated with cancer screening.